-Eligible Applicants: Currently funded and new Early Childhood Block Grant applicants from Regional Offices of Education, public school districts, university laboratory schools approved by the Illinois State Board of Education (ISBE), charter schools, area vocational centers, and public or private not-for-profit or for-profit entities with experience in providing educational, health, social, and/or child development services to young children and their families are eligible to submit a proposal for the Preschool for All program for 3- to 5- year-olds.
+Eligible Applicants: Currently funded and new Early Childhood Block Grant-Preschool for All Expansion 3-5 applicants from Regional Offices of Education, public school districts, university laboratory schools approved by the Illinois State Board of Education (ISBE), charter schools, area vocational centers, and public or private not-for-profit or for-profit entities with experience in providing educational, health, social, and/or child development services to young children and their families are eligible to submit a proposal for the Preschool for All Expansion program for 3-to 5- year-olds.
 Programs who score less than 60 points will not be funded.

-Contingent upon sufficient appropriation of funds, programs awarded a Fiscal Year 2019 (FY19) grant may apply to upward amend their budget to cover the ability to meet items in the compliance checklist or otherwise support quality through another process.
+Contingent upon sufficient appropriation of funds programs who were awarded a Fiscal Year 2019 (FY19) grant may apply to upward amend their budget to cover the ability to meet items in the compliance checklist or otherwise support quality through another process.
 As a result, completion of this RFP for that purpose is not required.
-Programs will be notified of opportunity should funding become available.
+Programs will be notified of opportunity should funding becomes available.